viamrobotics/docs/docs/manage/configuration.md

 Your robot does not need to stay connected to the Viam app after it has obtained its configuration file.
 The configuration is cached locally.
-If you cannot connect your robot to the internet at all, you can also store the [configuration file](/installation/configuration-file/) on the robot itself.
+If you cannot connect your robot to the internet at all, you can also create a [local configuration file](/appendix/configuration-file/) on the robot itself.

 {{% /alert %}}